scalacenter/scala-advent-of-code/docs/puzzles/day16.md

         case 7 => (Packet.Equals(version, values(0), values(1)), remaining)
 ```

-This makes are structure to accurately show the mathematical equation that is
+This makes our structure accurately show the mathematical computation that is
 constructed from the packets.
 The last remaining step is to create a function
 that will calculate the equation.
-We can do it similar to the `versionsSum`
+We can do it similarly to the `versionsSum`
 function in the previous part:

 ```scala